infokiller/win10-vm/README.md

 Secure Boot (which is needed for security compliance), you must get WHQL-signed drivers, which are only available in RHEL (RedHat Enterprise Linux) and CentOS.

-The [build.sh](./build.sh) script automatically downloaded and verify the latest available virtio-win package from CentOS, and extract the virtio-win.iso to `./virtio/out`.
+The [build.sh](./build.sh) script automatically downloads and verifies the latest available virtio-win package from CentOS, and extracts the virtio-win.iso to `./virtio/out`.

 You can also do this manually by downloading the rpm from [the CentOS packages mirror](http://mirror.centos.org/centos/8-stream/AppStream/x86_64/os/Packages).